-WASHINGTON, D.C. — The plaintiff in three lawsuits over the National Security Agency’s domestic surveillance activities on Sept.
-17 filed an appellant brief in the third suit in the District of Columbia Circuit U.S. Court of Appeals, arguing that a trial court improperly dismissed his claims under the Fourth Amendment to the U.S. Constitution without permitting discovery (Larry Klayman v.
+WASHINGTON, D.C. — A man who has filed multiple lawsuits over the domestic surveillance activities of the National Security Agency (NSA) filed a reply brief in one of three dismissed cases Nov.
+14, arguing to the District of Columbia U.S. Court of Appeals that he has standing and evidence to pursue his constitutional claims against the government (Larry Klayman v.
 National Security Agency, et al., No. 18-5097, D.C.
 Cir.; and Larry Klayman, et al. v.
 Barack Obama, et al., Nos.
 17-5281 and 17-5282, D.C.
 Cir.).

-ATLANTA — A group of banks and financial institution (FI) plaintiffs filed a brief Sept.
-20 in Georgia federal court opposing Equifax’s motion to dismiss claims related to its 2017 data breach, arguing that they sufficiently alleged injuries related to the defendant’s failure to protect their members’ personally identifiable information (PII) (In Re: Equifax Inc., Customer Data Security Breach Litigation, No. 1:17-md-2800, N.D.
+ATLANTA — A consolidated group of banks and financial institutions (FIs) failed to establish standing to sue under Article III of the U.S. Constitution, Equifax Inc. argues in a Nov.
+1 reply brief in Georgia federal court, seeking dismissal of negligence claims related to its 2017 data breach for failure to plead a cognizable injury (In Re: Equifax Inc., Customer Data Security Breach Litigation, No. 1:17-md-2800, N.D.
 Ga.).

 TOPEKA, Kan. — A Kansas Court of Appeals panel on Nov.
 2 vacated a magistrate judge’s decision to deny a woman’s request for DNA testing in a probate proceeding, finding that the judge abused his discretion by misunderstanding the law (In re Estate of Chad Allen Fechner, No. 118,809, Kan.
 App., 2018 Kan.
 App.
 LEXIS 59).